 Please see more on our GWH warranty page

 Paloma’s Gas Geysers must be installed in accordance with the below advice, to be covered by the Paloma warranty.

 Our gas geysers are manufactured to suit the water conditions of most public reticulated water supplies.
-However, there are some known water chemistries which can have detrimental effects on the water heater and its operation and / or life expectancy.
+However, there are some known water chemistries that can have detrimental effects on the water heater and its operation and / or life expectancy.
 If you are unsure of your water chemistry, you may be able to obtain information from your local water supply authority.
-A Paloma gas geyser should only be connected to a water supply which complies with these guidelines for the Paloma warranty to apply.
+A Paloma gas geyser should only be connected to a water supply that complies with these guidelines, for the Paloma warranty to apply.

 Change of water supply

 The changing or alternating from one water supply to another can have a detrimental effect on the operation and / or life expectation of a heat exchanger in a continuous flow water heater.